An Objective Measure of Unsteadiness: Objective Unsteadiness Minimization

 \subsection{Objective Unsteadiness Minimization}

-We define the objective equivalent of the unsteadiness action by replacing $\partial\tilde{\mathbf{v}}/\partial t$ in \eqref{relvelc} by the deformation unsteadiness $ [\partial\bm{v}/\partial t]_{d}$ to obtain the functional
+We define the objective equivalent of the unsteadiness action by replacing {$\partial\tilde{\bm{v}}/\partial t$} in \eqref{relvelc} by the deformation unsteadiness $ [\partial\bm{v}/\partial t]_{\text{d}}$ to obtain the functional

-We remark that the optimization of \eqref{action} could be carried out for the rigid-body frame change $\bm{\Omega}_{\rm RB}$ and the unsteadiness frame change $\bm{\Omega}_{\rm US}$ simultaneously.
-In the following, however, we assume that the rigid-body frame change that the defines the deformation velocity is fixed and optimize for the unsteadiness frame change alone.
-Indeed, for fixed deformation velocity $\bm{v}_d$, i.e., for fixed $\bm{\Omega}_{\rm RB}$, the functional \eqref{action} is convex with respect to $\bm{\Omega}_{\rm US}$, thus guaranteeing that extremizers will be minimizers. \\ The partial variation with respect to unsteadiness rotation can be easily calculated to
+We remark that the optimization of \eqref{action} could be carried out for the rigid body frame change $\bm{\Omega}_\text{RB}$ and the unsteadiness frame change $\bm{\Omega}_\text{US}$ simultaneously.
+In the following, however, we assume that the rigid body frame change {that} defines the deformation velocity is fixed and optimize for the unsteadiness frame change alone.
+Indeed, for fixed deformation velocity $\bm{v}_{\text{d}}$, i.e., for fixed $\bm{\Omega}_\text{RB}$, the functional \eqref{action} is convex with respect to $\bm{\Omega}_\text{US}$, thus guaranteeing that extremizers will be minimizers. \\ The partial variation with respect to unsteadiness rotation can be easily calculated to

 see appendix \ref{FirstVar} for an explicit step-by-step derivation.
-Using properties of the cross product, the Euler--Lagrange equation $\delta\mathcal{S}/\delta\bm{\Omega}_{\rm US} = 0$ can be rewritten as
+Using properties of the cross product, the Euler--Lagrange equation $\delta\mathcal{S}/\delta\bm{\Omega}_\text{US} = 0$ can be rewritten as

-where $\bm{\Omega}_{\rm US} = \mat[\bm{\omega}_{\rm US}]$ is the skew-symmetric matrix form of $\bm{\omega}_{\rm US}$.
+where $\bm{\Omega}_\text{US} = \mat[\bm{\omega}_\text{US}]$ is the skew-symmetric matrix form of $\bm{\omega}_\text{US}$.
 In turn, equation \eqref{EulerLagrangeUS} can be solved explicitly to

 where we define the moment of inertia tensor associated to the deformation velocity defined as